c0j0s/NYP-SAP-SmartBackpack/SmartBackpackIOT/README.md

 ## Components of SmartBackpackIOT
 The BT, Sensor and Service monitor processes will startup automatically on boot.

-BT Server:
+BT Service:
-A bluetooth server that is responsible for communicating with the Android companion app.
+A bluetooth service that is responsible for communicating with the Android companion app.

-Sensor Server:
+Sensor Service:
 Responsible for handling sensor readings.

 Service Monitor: